 The above photo is an example of wet rot from too much moisture.
-This iris was probably planted in a good place, but mondo grass nearby has encroached on the irises in this bed.
-One of them has to go.
-It will be the mondo grass.
-Another problem causing wet conditions are the weeds and leaves that need to be removed.
+This iris was probably planted in a good place, but mondo grass nearby had encroached on the irises in this bed.
+One of them had to go.
+It was the mondo grass.
+Another problem causing wet conditions were the weeds and leaves that needed to be removed.
 In autumn, be sure to remove fallen leaves from around your irises.

-As you can see, the entire rhizome has not been damaged.
-I will cut or break off the tuber at the point where I have drawn the yellow line, throw away the rotted portion, then replant the remainder of the iris in a sunnier spot away from weeds and invasive plants such as mondo grass.
+As you can see, the entire rhizome had not been damaged, so it can be cut or broken off at the point where the yellow line is drawn.
+The rotted portion should be trashed, then the remainder of the rhizome planted in a sunnier spot away from weeds and invasive plants such as mondo grass.

-The orange one was a free "bonus."
-This white/purple wasn't one of them.
+Several years ago, I ordered a group of six irises from Springhill Nursery — one each of six colors: burgundy, purple, blue, white, yellow & purple, and orange.
+The orange one was a free "bonus" plant.
+This white & purple shown above wasn't one of them.
 There was a white one that appeared to have died.
 Then this one came up in its place.
 Imagine my surprise when it bloomed.

 Iris Day Is May 8

-This photo is of another iris whose name I don't know.
-It was on the property of our former home when we bought it.
+The photo below is of another iris whose name I don't know.
+It was on the property of our former home when we bought it, and it quickly became one of my favorites.
 It didn't bloom the first year we were there, then we had some tree limbs removed and, with the additional sunlight, it began blooming each spring.
 Those irises demand their sunshine!